THE AGREEMENTS

 RIDE SOLO OR AS A TEAM

 Teams of riders are allowed.
-Teams can share equipment and assist each other.
+Teams can share equipment and assist each other, but no drafting.
 A team will be assigned a finish time if all riders finish.
 If one rider fails to finish, the team will be classified as Unranked.
 Don't set off with the intention to ride the course “solo” with your mate(s).
 If you want to do that, be in a team

 CARRY A TRACKER